Baby Holland Lops

 (There will be an asterisk after the name of those from whom we have heard for that check-in period.)

-Sweet cuddly baby of either gender, prefers lighter solid color - (Missie H)* (awaiting future litter)
+Sweet very cuddly baby doe to bond with Gator, prefers lighter (than black) solid color - (Missie H)*

 These families are waiting to pick up their Buns